October 9, 2023

 What Does Refinancing a Car Loan Mean?

-Refinancing your car loan means you replace your existing car loan with a new one in order to lower your monthly payments or decrease how much interest you pay throughout the life of the loan.
+Refinancing your car loan means replacing your existing car loan with a new one in order to lower your monthly payments or decrease how much interest you pay throughout the life of the loan.

 These are some basic reasons why people may refinance a car loan: